TULiberalArts/Religion/pages/graduate.md

 We have strong relationships with other programs in the [College of Liberal Arts](https://liberalarts.temple.edu/) in addition to outside secular and reigious institutions.
 These include the Eastern Baptist Theological Seminary, the Lutheran Theological Seminary, the University of Pennsylvania's Department of Religious Studies and the Reconstructionist Rabbinical College in Philadelphia.
 A coordinated MA/PhD program in Islamic-Christian Relations is conducted with Hartford Theological Seminary and a Graduate Certificate in Women's Studies is offered in cooperation with Temple's Women's Studies Program.

 ## Admissions Process
-Please visit the [Religion Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/religion-ma/#admissiontext) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the [Religion Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/religion-ma/#admissiontext) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.  _We strongly encourage PhD applicants to reach out to faculty members currently accepting students prior to applying to the program_.

 ## Academic Concentration
 As a student working toward your MA or PhD in Religion, you’ll be guided toward a concentration based on your interests and the available resources at the department.